-For personal habits, I use a yearly calendar where I keep in a place I can see every day.
+For personal habits, I use a yearly calendar that sits next to my computer.
 I keep my business goals in my planner and mark each day I’ve completed the habit.

 It’s time to create new habits!

-Creating habits can be overwhelming, but when you address the root of the problem, devise a plan, set goals, set reminders, and track your habits you are more likely to succeed in creating a new habit.
-When you are able to create or break a habit it benefits your well-being and you can become happier.
+Creating habits can be overwhelming, but when you address the root of the problem, devise a plan, set goals, set reminders, and track your wins you are more likely to succeed in creating a new practice.

-What habits are you trying to make?
-What habits have you yet to break?
-Has tracking your habits helped you keep your habits?
+What habits are you trying to make or break?
+Does tracking your habits help you stay motivated?